-Johannes (Hans) Eijmberts has worked with the Valente Center since he joined the Bentley faculty in 2013 and has shown a deep commitment to its mission.
-Hans is dedicated to developing new opportunities for undergraduate research and student-centered programming and leadership development, in addition to expanding opportunities for all of the Bentley community to engage with the arts and sciences through educational, scholarly, and cultural programs.
-Hans will make certain that the Valente Center continues to play a pivotal role in foregrounding the Arts and Sciences in the overall intellectual and academic experience at Bentley University.
+Bio - Johannes (Hans) Eijmberts has worked with the Valente Center since he joined the Bentley faculty in 2013.
+Since then, he has shown a deep commitment to the center’s mission.
+He is dedicated to developing new opportunities for undergraduate research and student-centered programming and leadership development, in addition to expanding opportunities for all of the Bentley community to engage with the arts, humanities and sciences through educational, scholarly and cultural programs.
+Hans seeks to ensure that the Valente Center continues to play a pivotal role in foregrounding the arts, humanities and sciences in the overall intellectual and academic experience at Bentley University

 Valente Center Advisory Board

 The Valente Center’s advisory board meets twice a year, advises on programs and budget, and review faculty fellowship and student research assistant applications.
 The advisory board is made up of one representative from each arts and sciences department, and enables the center to transmit questions back to those departments for discussion.
 Membership is voluntary and rotating.